taskadapter/taskadapter/README.md

 Clone this repo: https://bitbucket.org/taskadapter/taskadapter

-Most development happens in "master" branch.
-Create a feature branch for each change and submit a pull request when done.
+Create a feature branch for each change and submit a pull request against "master" branch when ready.

 ### Old Eclipse-based (desktop app) Task Adapter code
 It is located in a separate GIT repository: https://bitbucket.org/taskadapter/eclipse